-When interacting with two neighbors, as shown in figure 1, a node can find out the angle between its own axis and the direction the signal comes from.
-Node A "sees" its neighbors at angles \widehat{ac} and \widehat{ab} , and has the possibility of inferring one angle of the triangle, $\widehat{CAB} = \widehat{ac} \cdot \widehat{ab}$.
+When interacting with two neighbors, like in figure 1, a node can find out the angle between its own axis and the direction the signal comes from.
+Node A "sees" its neighbors at angles \hat{ac} and \hat{ab} , and has the possibility of inferring one angle of the triangle, $CAB = \hat{ac} \cdot ab$.
 For consistency all angles are assumed to be measured in trigonometric direction.
 Node A can also infer its heading, if heading of one of the neighbors, say B, is known.
-If node B knows its heading (angle to the north) to be \widehat{b} , then A may infer its heading to be $2\pi - (\widehat{ba} + \pi - \widehat{ab}) + \widehat{b}$.
-This in fact a way to export the compass capability from B to A. If however, no compass is available in any node, but each node knows its position, heading can still be found because the orientations for the sides of the triangle can be found
+If node B knows its heading (angle to the north) to be b, then Amay infer its heading to be $2\pi - (\widehat{ba} + \pi - \widehat{ab}) + \widehat{b}$.
+If however, no compass is available in any node, but each node knows its position, heading can still be found because the orientations for the sides of the triangle can be found from positions of its vertices.
+What is therefore needed is a positioning algorithm based on AoA, orientation being available by one of the means mentioned above.